ishiland/cmv-widgets/AdvancedDraw/readme.md

 # Advanced Draw
 Advanced Draw Widget for the Configurable Map Viewer (CMV).
+[Demo it here](https://ishiland.github.io/cmv-widgets/).

 ## Features
 - Add styled text and symbols to the map